michodgs25/Somerset-Trails/README.md

 Results discussed here: https://github.com/michodgs24/Somerset-Trails/issues/10#issue-634894703

 ### Testing - iiii.
-Site was tested in safari, firefox and chrome.
-Site works as intended.

-### Testing - iiiii.
 Tested html and css code formatting with https://validator.w3.org/ - done by copying& pasting the code via direct input into the site text box.

 Tested the JavaScript code with https://jshint.com/ - done by copying& pasting the code via direct imput into the site text-area.